MikHulk/cassapi/README.md

 podman build -t cassapi .
 ```

-Certificat for Elastic search, network or pod configuration and environment variable
+Certificat for Elastic search, network or pod configuration and environment variables
 have to be specified at **run time**.
 A dir is available as mount point in the container
-`/usr/local/cassapi` to share data.
+to share data `/usr/local/cassapi` .

-By instance here we put the es certificate in `./dockershare` and share it with the container.
+By instance here we put the es certificate in `./dockershare` and share it with the
+container.
 We pass an env file for credentials too with `env-file` option:

 ```
 podman run --pod cassapod --rm --name cassapi \